• Home

 Wood Products and Materials

 Think about the wood used to build your home.
-Antimicrobials can be used as preservatives to protect wood from deterioration and decay caused by pests, mold, and mildew.
+Antimicrobials can be used as preservatives to help protect wood from deterioration and decay caused by pests, mold, and mildew.
 Such protections help extend the life of the wood therefore extending the life of your home.
 When our wood supply lasts longer, our communities can reduce the demand on forests, which means fewer trees are cut down and more oxygen is released into the atmosphere.

 Paints and Coatings